Car Insurance Cancellation & Refunds: What You'll Get Back & How It Works

 Short-Rate Cancellation

-Short-rate cancellation applies a penalty to your refund, typically around 10% of the unused premium or a flat fee ranging from $25 to $55.
-Using the same example above, instead of receiving $600, you might only get $540 after a 10% penalty, or less if a flat fee applies.
+Short-rate cancellation applies a penalty to your refund, typically around 10% of the unused premium — though penalties can range from 10–20% in some states — or a flat fee ranging from $25 to $75.
+Using the same example above, instead of receiving $600, you might only get $540 after a 10% penalty.

-Insurers generally apply short-rate cancellation when policyholders voluntarily cancel their coverage.
+Insurers generally apply short-rate cancellation when policyholders voluntarily cancel their coverage mid-term.
 The penalty compensates the insurance company for administrative costs and encourages customers to maintain coverage for the full policy term.
-New York, for example, permits insurers to apply short-rate retention for voluntary cancellations.
-The exact penalty varies by insurer and state regulations — always check your policy documents and ask your insurer directly before canceling.
+States like Texas, Florida, Georgia, and Arizona permit short-rate for insured-initiated cancellations — provided the method is clearly disclosed in your policy documents.
+Always check your policy's cancellation section and ask your insurer directly before canceling.
+For a deeper dive, see our guide on short-rate vs pro-rata cancellation.

 Pro-Rata Cancellation